 Often played for comedy when a person actually isn't playing hard to get, but their Stalker with a Crush

-assumes they are and are thus actually interested in them (Mr. Collins in Jane Austen
+assumes they are and are thus actually interested in them.
+It can result in an Unwanted Harem

 or even a Love Dodecahedron